 The Head of the department shall be bounded for the punishable action unless proven the offense made was prior to his knowledge.
 The attributable person associated with the offense including officers from the department shall also be liable to be proceeded and punished.

 Offenses by Companies

-Offences committed by a company, in which each and every person who was involved and responsible for conduct of business for the company shall be guilty of the offense.
-If proven, person having no prior knowledge to the offense made under his name shall not be guilty.
-If the offense is committed intentionally as to attribute the director, manager, secretary or other officer of the company, such person shall be deemed to guilty for the offense and shall be punished.
+Offenses committed by a company, in which each and every person who was involved and responsible for conduct of business for the company shall be guilty of the offense.
+If proven, person having no prior knowledge of the offense made under his name shall not be guilty.
+If the offense is committed intentionally as to attribute the director, manager, secretary or other officer of the company, such person shall be deemed to be guilty for the offense and shall be punished.